 Lifestyle in Mazatlán

-Going north along the oceanfront malecon, next up is the tourist-filled hotel zone, with all the trappings—and noise—you’d expect.
-But go inland a couple blocks and you’re in tree-filled neighborhoods like Lomas and Sabalo Country, where houses, duplexes, and condos have yards and driveways.
-Sidewalks lead to parks, churches, and small tiendas (stores), and charming coffee shops and taquerias.
-The beach, with Mazatlán’s trio of islands just offshore, is a short walk away, as are a plethora of restaurants, bars, and nightlife.
-Major shopping—Home Depot, WalMart, Sam’s Club—is less than a 10-minute drive or bus ride, as is the biggest hospital in town.
+Going north along the oceanfront malecon, next up is the tourist-filled hotel zone, with all the trappings you’d expect.
+But go inland a couple of blocks, and you’re in tree-filled neighborhoods like Lomas and Sabalo Country, where houses, duplexes, and condos have yards and driveways.
+Sidewalks lead to parks, churches, small tiendas (stores), and charming coffee shops and taquerias.
+The beach is long and flat (great for walking!), and Mazatlán’s trio of islands just offshore make it even prettier.
+A short walk away are a plethora of restaurants, bars, and nightlife.
+The Golden Zone, as it’s called, is also close to major shopping centers—Home Depot, Walmart, Sam’s Club—and is one of the biggest hospitals in town.

 Cost of Living in Mazatlán

-While costs are less in Mexico, and in Mazatlán in particular, as time passes this is changing.
-Like anywhere else, you’ll pay more for beachfront property or a fantastic ocean view; that said, homes and condos can still be found in the $200,000 range, with newer construction prices going up from there.
-Depending on the part of town, a furnished, two-bedroom apartment or small house might cost $800-$1,000 a month to rent, plus utilities.
+Like anywhere else, you’ll pay more for beachfront property or a fantastic ocean view; that said, smaller homes and condos can still be found in the $200,000 range, with newer construction prices going up from there.
+Depending on the part of town and proximity to the ocean, a two-bedroom apartment or small house might cost $800-$1,800 a month to rent, plus utilities.
+Finding a rental in Mazatlán is as challenging as anywhere else, maybe more so because of the demand for “snowbird rentals” for the five-six months of the winter season.
+While there are some realtors who deal with rentals, for the most part, expat Facebook groups (some of them specialized for rentals only), Craigslist, and word-of-mouth may be your best bets.
+Expect some frustration, but don’t be disappointed!
+And remember—like anywhere—if it sounds too good to be true, it probably isn’t.

-It’s true that beer is cheaper than water, and a massage only costs about $30.
-An in-home visit from a vet costs about $20; a plumber or electrician a little more.
-Things like eyeglasses, lab tests, and taxis are so much less than in the U.S. it can be unbelievable, and if you’ve reached age 60 you can register for an INAPAM card, which gives seniors discounts at a myriad of places, including half-price for long-distance bus travel within Mexico.
+Things like eyeglasses, lab tests, and taxis are so much less than in the U.S. it can be unbelievable, and if you’ve reached age 60, you can register for an INAPAM card, which gives seniors discounts at a myriad of places, including half-price for long-distance bus travel within Mexico.

-Meals at restaurants run the gamut of $2 for a fresh shrimp taco at a neighborhood café to $25 to $30 for an elegant meal at an upscale, fine-dining restaurant where you’ll be expected to dress up.
-(That means closed shoes and no shorts) An average lunch for two costs about $15 at any number of small restaurants, cafés, or palapa restaurants on the beach.
-Delicious whole roast chickens, a Sunday tradition, can be bought at small rotisserie shops for about $6, with rice, beans, tortillas, and salsa included.
+Meals at restaurants run the gamut from $4 for a fresh shrimp taco at a neighborhood café to $25 to $30 for an elegant meal at an upscale, fine-dining restaurant where you’ll be expected to dress up.
+(That means closed shoes and no shorts) An average lunch for two costs about $25 at any number of small restaurants, cafés, or palapa restaurants on the beach.
+Delicious whole roast chickens, a Sunday tradition, can be bought at neighborhood rotisserie shops for about $8, with rice, beans, tortillas, and salsa included.

 Here’s an example of a monthly budget for a couple living in Mazatlán: